Anti Bullying

 Bullying is the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 It can happen face to face or online.

-If your child is being bullied online, in the community or in school, you can find support in different places.
+If someone is being bullied, online, in the community or in school; you can find support in different places…

 Bullying and SEND